Nazanin-hub/MechaCar_Statistical_Analysis/README.md

 #### Study Design: MechaCar vs Competition

-cost, fuel efficiency, horsepower could be some interesting metrics for customers to design a statistical study to compare the performance of the MechaCar vehicles against the performance of vehicles from other manufacturers.
-The null hypothesis
+- cost, fuel efficiency, reliability, and horse power would be some interesting metrics for customers to design a statistical study to compare the performance of the MechaCar vehicles against the performance of vehicles from other manufacturers.
+- The null hypothesis would be there is no statistical difference between the MechaCar vehicles and all other vehicles and the alternative would be the opposite.
+- An ANOVA test can be used to compare the each metric means across the different manufacturers.